mxriverlynn/backbone.presentation/readme.md

 [Sinatra, ASP.NET MVC], quickly.
 Derick Bailey will walk you through building a sample application from the ground up, illustrating many of the most important concepts and constructs in Backbone.
-He'll also show you some of the tricks and some of the hard lessons that he has learned, to create larger apps while keeping your code clean and organized.
+He'll also show you some of the tricks and some of the hard lessons that he has learned while creating apps of all sizes - all with the goal of clean, organized code.

 ## Code Samples